 Economists sometimes talk about the “ripple effect.”
 Activity – sometimes seemingly minor activity – in one sector of the economy has larger significance in other sectors.
-A new white paper by Purdue University’s Center for Regional Development, “Job Creation from Rural Broadband Companies,” attempts to trace the ripples created by broadband providers in rural America.
+A new white paper by Purdue University’s Center for Regional Development, “Job Creation from Rural Broadband Companies,” (PDF) attempts to trace the ripples created by broadband providers in rural America.

 “Although rural telecommunications providers are typically small, they make a significant economic impact in their communities,” concludes the research, which was sponsored by the Rural Telephone Finance Cooperative, the Foundation for Rural Service and JSI.
 “Data indicate that rural communications providers contributed to more than 77,000 jobs in the United States and supported more than $10 billion in economic activity across a wide range of industries.”